WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### Genomics Quality Control - Research - Software Engineering
 This project helps to setup infrastructure to collate and display Quality Control (QC) information from Genomics workflows.
 For more details see [Genomics Quality Control project.](student-genomics-qc)

+### Genomics Metadata Multiplexing - Research - Software Engineering
+This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
+For more details see [Genomics Metadata Multiplexing project.](students-genomics-metadata.md)

 ### BioNix - Research - Software Engineering
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix).